 Housing Discrimination in Georgia

-Protected groups.
-The Fair Housing Act prohibits landlords from discriminating against renters due to their membership in a protected class.
-These rules do not apply to all landlords, such as owner-occupied homes or houses operated by religious organizations.
+Protected Groups: The Federal Fair Housing Act prohibits discrimination in housing based on race, color, national origin, religion, sex, familial status, or disability.
+These rules do not apply to all landlords, such as some owner-occupied homes or houses operated by religious organizations.

 - Refusing to rent or sell housing on a bona fide offer